Interdisciplinary Health Humanities, Certificate

 Career Outlook

-Students become more marketable and can advance their career options when they have complemented their major with this methodological specialization in interdisciplinary health humanities.
+Students can become more marketable and advance their career options when they complement their major with this methodological specialization in interdisciplinary health humanities.

-Students who complete this undergraduate certificate often decide to pursue employment in the health professions.
+Graduates who have completed this undergraduate certificate often pursue employment in the health professions.
 Advanced degrees or certifications may be required for academic or clinical positions.

 Example Careers